andersix/pihole_display/README.md

 # Pi-hole Display

 ## Introduction

 The Pi-hole Display Controller is a Python application designed to run on a Raspberry Pi with an attached LCD display.
 It provides a user interface for monitoring Pi-hole statistics and performing system maintenance tasks through physical button controls.

 The application works in conjunction with the Pi-hole Admin Display Dashboard (PADD, included as a git submodule) to provide both visual feedback and control capabilities.

-This is a python module and companion systemd service file, performing useful functions using the four built-in buttons on the PiTFT 2.8" Plus 320x240 TFT display panel PCB.
+It uses the four built-in buttons on the PiTFT 2.8" Plus 320x240 TFT display for functions like dimming the display, updating Pi-hole, and shutting down the system for maintenance.

-I use this display on a running Pi-Hole to display the Pi-Hole status.
-The buttons are used for things like dimming the display, updating, and restarting or shuting down the Pi for maintenance, etc.
+The application starts automatically on boot using a startup script called from `.bashrc`.

 <img src="doc/img/PiHole_TFT_buttons.jpg" style=" width:480px; " >